trstickland/companion/ts24-notes.md

 `README.md` updated to clarify procedure for running Companion.
-Most importantly, it is simplest to clone/download the git repo and edit the files in the local directory, and then invoke nextflow with the name of a local directory, e.g. if cloned/dpwnloaded into `my_companion_project` then...
+Most importantly, it is simplest to clone/download the git repo and edit the files in the local directory, and then invoke nextflow with the name of a local directory.

+e.g. if cloned/downloaded into `my_companion_project` then...
 ```
 nextflow my_companion_project -profile docker
 ```

 ### Using local directories vs. git repo

-If invoked with `sanger-pathogens/companion` instead of lcoal directory name, the first time it is run nextflow will clone the repo into `.nextflow/assets/sanger-pathogens`, and thereafter it will run using that local clone (hopefully pulling to pick up repo changes??).
+If invoked with `sanger-pathogens/companion` instead of local directory name, the first time it is run nextflow will clone the repo into `.nextflow/assets/sanger-pathogens`, and thereafter it will run using that local clone (hopefully pulling to pick up repo changes??).

-This repo-based usage could be really useful for collaborators using their own fork and keeping configuration/training data/etc. in it, so they can run Companion on the latest shared version; but it's probably too confusuing for an average user who just wnats a local copy to tweak and run.
+This repo-based usage could be really useful for collaborators using their own fork and keeping configuration/training data/etc. in it, so they can run Companion on the latest shared version; but it's probably too confusuing for an average user who just wants a local copy to tweak and run.

 ### The `dist_dir` parameter

 This important parameter is commented out in the example configuration (`example-data/params_default.config`)

 It defines the output directory.
-It appears that without it, output isn't written to a default location;
-it just isn't written at all (useful for a dry run, though?)
+It appears that without this, output isn't written at all (useful for a dry run, though?)

 ## The `test-project` branch